Tesla's Musk hands over first Model 3 electric cars to early buyers

 Tesla faces major hurdles living up to the Model 3 hype.
 The 500,000 vehicles Tesla vows to produce next year are nearly six times its 2016 production.

-Were Tesla to produce and sell 500,000 cars per year, the company would likely outsell the BMW, Mercedes, or Lexus brands in the United States.
+Were Tesla to produce and sell 500,000 cars per year, the company would likely outsell the BMW (BMWG.DE), Mercedes, or Lexus brands in the United States.

 Production delays and quality issues marred the launches of Tesla's Model S and Model X vehicles, and the company blamed production problems for a shortfall during the second quarter of this year.